rabbitmq/rabbitmq-website/site/tutorial-three-python.md

   </div>

   <div id="tutorial">
-## Broadcast
+## Publish/Subscribe

    <xi:include href="tutorials-help.xml.inc"/>

 In the [previous tutorial](tutorial-two-python.html) we created a work queue.
-The core assumption behind a work queue is that each task is delivered to exactly one worker.
-In this part we'll do something completely different - we'll try to deliver a message to multiple consumers.
-This pattern is known as "publish-subscribe".
+The assumption behind a work queue is that each task is delivered to exactly one worker.
+In this part we'll do something completely different -- we'll deliver a message to multiple consumers.
+This pattern is known as "publish/subscribe".

-To illustrate this, we're going to build a simple logging system.
-It will consist of two programs - the first will emit log messages and the second will receive and print them.
+To illustrate the pattern, we're going to build a simple logging system.
+It will consist of two programs -- the first will emit log messages and the second will receive and print them.

-In our logging system every running copy of the receiver program will get the same messages.
-That way we'll be able to run one receiver and direct the logs to disk; and at the same time we'll be able to run another receiver and see the same logs on the screen.
+In our logging system every running copy of the receiver program will get the messages.
+That way we'll be able to run one receiver and direct the logs to disk; and at the same time we'll be able to run another receiver and see the logs on the screen.

-Essentially, emitted log messages are going to be broadcast to all the receivers.
+Essentially, published log messages are going to be broadcast to all the receivers.

 Exchanges
 ---------

-In previous parts of the tutorial we've understood how to send and receive messages to and from a queue.
+In previous parts of the tutorial we sent and received messages to and from a queue.
 Now it's time to introduce the full messaging model in Rabbit.

-Let's quickly cover what we've learned:
+Let's quickly go over what we covered in the previous tutorials:

- * A _producer_ is user application that sends messages.
+ * A _producer_ is a user application that sends messages.
  * A _queue_ is a buffer that stores messages.
- * A _consumer_ is user application that receives messages.
+ * A _consumer_ is a user application that receives messages.

-The core idea in the messaging model in Rabbit is that the producer never sends any messages directly to the queue.
+The core idea in the messaging model in RabbitMQ is that the producer never sends any messages directly to a queue.
 Actually, quite often the producer doesn't even know if a message will be delivered to any queue at all.

 Instead, the producer can only send messages to an _exchange_.
 An exchange is a very simple thing.
 On one side it receives messages from producers and the other side it pushes them to queues.
-The exchange must know exactly what to do with a received message.
+The exchange must know exactly what to do with a message it receives.
 Should it be appended to a particular queue?
 Should it be appended to many queues?
 Or should it get discarded.
-The exact rules for that are defined by the _exchange type_.
+The rules for that are defined by the _exchange type_.

 <div class="diagram">
   <img src="/img/tutorials/exchanges.png" height="110" />